-The 11th edition of ISIE's Biennial Conference will return to Leiden, the Netherlands, 20 years after the 1st conference in 2001.
-The ISIE 2021 conference will be co-organised by Leiden University and Delft University of Technology, and will take place in the period 5-8 July 2021..
+The 11th edition of ISIE's Bi-annual Conference will return to Leiden, the Netherlands, 20 years after the 1st conference in 2001.
+The ISIE2021 conference will be co-organised by Leiden University and Delft University of Technology, and will take place in the period 5-8 July 2021..